agorapy/user-guide-esp/order-cycles-for-producers.md

-# Ciclos de pedidos para productores
+# Ciclos de pedidos para productores/as

 > Si no eres un productor/a, sino un vendedor/a ve a [Ciclos de pedidos para Vendedores](/order-cycles.md).